Lucien98/Development/shell/batch scripts tutorial.md

 You can use `%%~nf` to get filename only as described in the reference for [`for`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/for).
 Please refer to [Batch: Remove file extension](https://stackoverflow.com/questions/3215501/batch-remove-file-extension).

+## 2nd May
+### Some lessons learned from batch file
+1. **Do not** debug batch file in sublime text, debug in command window
+2. batch has a very strict usage of space, so be extremely careful.